sleepydalton/Perianth/README.md

   --replaces camel/.../tex_mine_d.dds --out ./patches
 ```

-That is your file, so shipping all of it is fine — only the game's own bytes
+That is your file, so shipping all of it is fine — only **the game's own bytes
-must stay with whoever owns the game.
+must stay with whoever owns the game**.
 Applying it needs no original, and a set
 mixing both kinds works: give one `--original` per patch that needs one.

 Nothing is resolved behind your back: `export` only ever reads the files you